claritylab/lucida/README.md

 licensing information.
 We would love to have your help on improving Lucida, and see [CONTRIBUTING](CONTRIBUTING.md) for more details.

+## Overview

+- `lucida`: back-end services and command center (CMD).
+Currently, there are 4 categories of back-end services: speech recognition (ASR), image matching (IMM), question answering (QA), and calendar (CA).
+By default, Lucida uses the following ports:
+3000, 8080 for CMD; 8888 for ASR (web socket listener as part of CMD) ; 8082 for IMM; 8083 for QA; 8084 for CA.

+- `tools`: dependencies necessary for compiling Lucida.

 ## Lucida Local Development

 - From this directory, type: `make local`.
 This will run scripts in `tools/` to